 Mamluk carpets with the color combinations seen in the Simonetti are now generally accepted as part of an earlier tradition that has many links to the weaving of Anatolia, Iran, and Syria.
 The “three-color” Mamluk carpets, well represented in the Metropolitan’s collection, represent a later development that continued well after the Ottoman conquest of Egypt in 1517.
 Many such carpets may have been produced well into the seventeenth century, and possibly even later.
 (Walter B. Denny in [Ekhtiar, Soucek, Canby, and Haidar 2011]).
 The design of the rug is interpreted by our designers with one central star, and soft colors are used for this rug.

-Color summary: 3 colors of total
+Color summary: 4 colors in total;

 Material of Pile: Natural Dyed Hand-spun Wool

 Material Warp / Weft: Wool on Wool

 Structure: Symmetrical knot on depressed warp inclining to the right